Being flexible for buyers to see your home in London, Ontario is essential. Have you considered how and when buyers will see your home?

 Make the buyer and their Realtor feel welcome.
 Be as flexible on timing as possible.
 The buyer may be viewing many homes over a large area.
 (The average buyer sees 4-9 homes before making a decision)

-While having people traipsing through your place can be inconvenient or disruptive, keep in mind, that if a qualified buyer is willing to spend hundreds of thousands of dollars on your home, be flexible.
+While having people traipsing through your place can be inconvenient or disruptive, keep in mind that if a qualified buyer is willing to spend hundreds of thousands of dollars on your home, be flexible.

 Why?

-Many people are reluctant to intrude or bother other people.
+Many people are reluctant to intrude on or bother other people.
 Remember that the decision to buy a home can be emotional and stressful.
 You will most likely feel the same way when selling your home.

-As a home seller, you do not have to go overboard, be flexible; that next buyer could be the one!
+As a home seller, you do not have to go overboard, but be flexible; that next buyer could be the one!